prncss-xyz/constellar/packages/demos/jotai-turnstile/README.md

-# Jotai Machine Effect
+# Jotai Machine Effect Message

-A demo showing a machine with effects in Jotai.
+A demo showing a machine with effects and messages in Jotai.